-XII.
 EMPLOYEE PERFORMANCE EVALUATION

-A. Policies:
+Policies:

 It shall be the policy of Bááháálí Chapter to encourage and promote optimal employee performance on the job through a systematic approach to reviewing employee work based on supervisor and employee interaction.
 The performance appraisals should identify the employee’s strengths and weaknesses with the goals of improving overall performance.